Channel 4 has confirmed the start date and cast for its brand new drama called Deceit.

-The four-part series is written by Emilia di Girolamo (The Tunnel) and produced by Story Films.
+The four-part series, previously titled My Name is Lizzie, is written by Emilia di Girolamo (The Tunnel) and produced by Story Films.

 Examining the complicated and toxic sexual politics of the early ‘90s and the police’s obsession with the wrong man, My Name is Lizzie enters a dysfunctional world, where a female undercover officer, codename ‘Lizzie James’, is asked to become sexual bait for a suspected killer.

 Niamh Algar (The Virtues, Raised by Wolves and Calm with Horses) will play the title role of 'Lizzie James'.